 My father-in-law, a Rav, told me he was once asked, “Why is haroset delicious if it represents such sad things?”
 He responded, “Every difficulty in life is really sweet—they are blessings from G-d.”
 Every ingredient in the haroset is symbolic of the Jewish labor in Egypt.
 The walnuts are the pebbles of the bricks.
 The dates represent the mud, and the wine is the blood of the babies who were used in place of bricks when the quotas weren’t filled.
 As most Sepharadim eat gebrokts, the matzah meal represents the straw, also used to make bricks.
 This recipe is from my husband’s grandmother a”h, Rosa Dwek, from Aleppo, Syria.

 Moroccan Charoset Balls - Lauren Dadoun

-Moroccans roll charoset into balls and place individual servings on each plate.
+Moroccan Charoset Balls are the best way to make this Passover staple.
+Shape the charoset into balls and place individual servings on each plate.
 That’s what I always remembered in my grandmother’s home, and that’s what I do today.

 When I first got married, for the first 10 years, my family and I would travel back to Montreal to spend the holiday.
 When I started making my own Pesach, I called my mother, not knowing what to do or what recipes to use.